SakshiKhaiwal/CEFIPRA/README.md

 ### Summary:

-Antimicrobial drug resistance occurs when microbes such as bacteria or fungi evolve the ability to withstand drug treatment normally used to inhibit their growth.
+Antimicrobial drug resistance occurs when microbes such as bacteria or fungi evolve over time and the antimicrobials – including antibiotics, antivirals, antifungals, and antiparasitics are no longer effective in inhibiting their growth. the ability to withstand drug treatment normally used to inhibit their growth.
+Antimicrobial resistance has been declared as one of the top public health threats.
-This has become a big threat to public health with existing treatment methods being rendered ineffective by drug-resistant microbes.
-Drug resistance is a complex trait, which means it is controlled by a large number of genetic and environmental factors.
-To understand the relationship between genetic variations and drug resistance and to further identify the causal variants, a species-level survey is required.
+In this project, we focus on understanding the genomic and evolutioary landscape of antifungal drug resistance.
+The main objective of this study is to understand the relationship between genetic variations and drug resistance and to identify the causal variants, a species-level survey is required.

-In this project, we measured the growth rate and yield of 1011 clinical, domesticated, and wild-sequenced S. cerevisiae strains across six antifungals belonging to major antifungal classes.
-Genome-wide association studies on these traits can identify drug resistance to natural genetic variants.
+We measured the growth rate and yield of 1011 clinical, domesticated, and wild-sequenced S. cerevisiae strains across six antifungals belonging to major antifungal classes.
+Genome-wide association studies on these traits were performed to identify drug resistance to natural genetic variants and some of the top candidates from these studies were validated experimentally.

 ### Data availability:
 Phenotypes data: Add data